rahmanMunna/Next-js-documentation/get-data.md

 - The products variable will contain the JSON response from the API.
 - You can now map over products to render UI elements.

+- Here api is calling and resaolved in server side.
+No client side rendering.
+- As it is server side rendering, we dont need to use `useEffect()` hooks as like react to call the api.
+- In next js we can make any component async, as it is server side rendering.